dseeni/TechArtDemos/README.md

 ```
 Let vertexA and vertexB compromise of the verticies of Edge1:
 vertexA valance = 4

 vertexB valance = 3

 Valences are sorted from min to max wherein (4,3) -> (3,4)
-A valence pair of (3,4) -> Line Plane Intersection Solver
+A valence pair of (3,4) -> Line Plane Intersection Solver!
 ```

 In this way, each additional solver is triggered by a unique edge vertex